Ori-Riaru/advent-of-code/README.md

 # My Solution to Event of Code

-My solution to event of code 2024 written in python and typescript.
+My solution to the event of code coding competion written in rust, python and typescript.

-#

 ```
     _\/_